Vector-valued Reproducing Kernel Banach Spaces with Group Lasso Norms

 \section{Introduction}

-Learning theory focuses on finding good-performed predictors based on limited data.
-But solving such problems could often arise ill-posed problems \cite{Tikhonov,Morozov}. \textbf{Regularization} is a widely used method to deal with such phenomena.
-It is formulated as an optimization problem involves an error term and a regularizer.
-Consider the following optimal problem
+Learning theory is concerned with the identification of effective predictors based on limited datasets.
+However, addressing such issues frequently leads to ill-posed problems, as noted in \cite{Morozov,Tikhonov}.
+Regularization is a commonly employed technique to mitigate these challenges.
+The process of learning within function spaces can be articulated as an optimization problem that encompasses both an error term and a regularization component.
+This can be expressed mathematically as follows:

-where $\cF$ is a space of functions on some data set $X$, $(\x,\y)$ is a set of input/output data, $\lambda>0$ is a regularization parameter, $L$ is an error function and $\Omega$ is called the regularizer function.
+where \(\cF\) denotes a function space defined over a dataset \(X\), \((\x,\y)\) represents a collection of input and output data, \(\lambda > 0\) is a regularization parameter, \(L\) signifies the error function, and \(\Omega\) is referred to as the regularizer function.

-Classical cases of (\ref{regularization scheme}) are regularized by Euclidian norms, or more general, Hilbertian norms.
-These have been thoroughly studied in the literature, \cite{Cuckersmale,Scholkopf,Berlinet}.
-Learning in reproducing kernel Hilbert spaces (RKHSs) have received considerable attentions over the past few decades in machine learning \cite{Aronszajn,Scholkopf,Shawe}, statistical learning \cite{Vapnik,Berlinet} and stochastic process \cite{Rasmussen}, etc. There are many reasons account for the success of learning methods in RKHSs.
-Firstly, kernels can be used to measure the similarity between input points due to the ``kernel tricks''.
-Secondly, an RKHS is a Hilbert space of functions on $X$ for which point evaluations are continuous linear functionals.
-Sample data available for learning are usually modeled by point evaluations of the unknown target function.
-Finally, by the Riesz representation theorem, the point evaluation functionals on $X$ can be represented by its associated reproducing kernel.
-These facts lead to the celebrated representer theorem \cite{Kimeldorf,Argyriou}, which is desirable for learning approach in high dimensional or infinite dimensional spaces.
+Classical instances of the regularization scheme (\ref{regularization scheme}) involve the use of norms in Hilbert spaces, a topic that has been thoroughly examined in the literature (see \cite{Berlinet,Cuckersmale,Scholkopf}).
+Notably, the study of learning within reproducing kernel Hilbert spaces (RKHSs) has received significant attention in the fields of machine learning \cite{Aronszajn,Scholkopf,Shawe}, statistical learning \cite{Berlinet,Vapnik}, and stochastic processes \cite{Rasmussen}, among others, over the past several decades.
+Several factors contribute to the efficacy of learning methodologies in RKHSs.
+Firstly, kernels facilitate the measurement of similarity between input data points through the application of "kernel tricks."
+Secondly, an RKHS is defined as a Hilbert space of functions on a set \(X\) where point evaluations are continuous linear functionals.
+The sample data utilized for learning are typically modeled as point evaluations of the unknown target function.
+Lastly, according to the Riesz representation theorem, the point evaluation functionals on \(X\) can be expressed in terms of their corresponding reproducing kernel.
+These elements culminate in the well-known representer theorem \cite{Argyriou,Kimeldorf}, which is particularly advantageous for learning approaches in high-dimensional or infinite-dimensional spaces.